TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-coresql-howto-apollo.md

 />

 # "Core (SQL) How-to for Azure Cosmos DB
-Most users are able to resolve their Cosmos DB related SQL How-to questions or issues using the steps below.
+Most users are able to resolve their Cosmos DB related SQL How-to questions or issues using the following steps.

 ## **Recommended Steps**

 For optimal query performance, follow the steps from the [Troubleshoot Query Performance](https://docs.microsoft.com/azure/cosmos-db/troubleshoot-query-performance) article.

-The most common issues and workarounds are detailed below.
+Here are the most common issues and workarounds.

 ### **Tune Query Feed Options Parameters**

-Query performance can be tuned via the request's [Feed Options](https://docs.microsoft.com/dotnet/api/microsoft.azure.documents.client.feedoptions?view=azure-dotnet) Parameters.
-Try setting the below options:
+Query performance can be tuned through the request's [Feed Options](https://docs.microsoft.com/dotnet/api/microsoft.azure.documents.client.feedoptions?view=azure-dotnet) Parameters.
+Try setting the following options:

-  - Set *MaxDegreeOfParallelism* to -1 first and then compare performance across different values
+  - Set `MaxDegreeOfParallelism` to `-1` first and then compare performance across different values
-  - Set *MaxBufferedItemCount* to -1 first and then compare performance across different values
+  - Set `MaxBufferedItemCount` to `-1` first and then compare performance across different values
-  - Set *MaxItemCount* to -1
+  - Set `MaxItemCount` to `-1`

 When comparing performance of different values, try values such as 2, 4, 8, 16, and others.